Canon 750D vs R5

 The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS R5 are two digital cameras that were revealed to the public, respectively, in February 2015 and July 2020.
-The 750D is a DSLR, while the Canon R5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (750D) and a full frame (Canon R5) sensor.
-The 750D has a resolution of 24 megapixels, whereas the Canon R5 provides 44.8 MP.
+The 750D is a DSLR, while the R5 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (750D) and a full frame (R5) sensor.
+The 750D has a resolution of 24 megapixels, whereas the R5 provides 44.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.